Dalek: Fictional history

 The original "classic" Doctor Who series ended in 1989.
 In the 1996 Doctor Who TV-movie (which introduced the Eighth Doctor), Skaro has seemingly been recreated and the Daleks are shown to still rule it.
 Though the aliens are never seen on-screen, the story shows the Time Lord villain the Master being executed on Skaro as Dalek voices chant "Exterminate."
-In Eighth Doctor audio plays produced by Big Finish from 2000–2005, Paul McGann reprised his role.
+In Eighth Doctor audio plays produced by Big Finish from 2000 to 2005, Paul McGann reprised his role.
 The audio play The Time of the Daleks featured the Daleks without Davros and nearly removing William Shakespeare from history.
 In Terror Firma, the Eighth Doctor met a Dalek faction led by Davros who was devolving more into a Dalek-like life form himself while attempting to create new Daleks from mutated humans of Earth.
 The audio dramas The Apocalypse Element and Dalek Empire also depicted the alien villains invading Gallifrey and then creating their own version of the Time Lord power source known as the Eye of Harmony, allowing the Daleks to rebuild an empire and become a greater threat against the Time Lords and other races that possess time travel.